If accepted to the program, how long will it take to move into a house?

 What if I do not currently live in New Orleans?

-You must live in our Greater New Orleans service area to be accepted as a Partner Family (our service area is Orleans, Jefferson, Plaquemines, St. Bernard, or St. Charles parishes); all requirements take place in the Greater New Orleans area, and you must be able to demonstrate that you have guaranteed income in the Greater New Orleans area.
+You must live in our Greater New Orleans service area to be accepted as a Partner Family (our service area is Orleans, Jefferson, Plaquemines, St. Bernard, St. John the Baptist, or St. Charles parishes); all requirements take place in the Greater New Orleans area, and you must be able to demonstrate that you have guaranteed income in the Greater New Orleans area.

 What if I don’t want to apply with Habitat in the New Orleans area, but I do want to apply in another area of the U.S.?